Daniel Mosley, 4th Baron Ravensdale

-Daniel Nicholas Mosley, 4th Baron Ravensdale, 8th Baronet (born 10 October 1982), is a British hereditary peer and crossbench member of the House of Lords.
+Daniel Nicholas Mosley, 4th Baron Ravensdale, Baron Ravensdale of Little Eaton, 8th Baronet (born 10 October 1982), is a British hereditary peer and member of the House of Lords who sits as a crossbencher.
 He is an engineer, currently working as a project director for AtkinsRéalis.
 His paternal great-grandfather was Oswald Mosley, leader and founder of the British Union of Fascists.

 On 28 February 2017, he succeeded his grandfather, the novelist Nicholas Mosley (who did not use the titles), in the Mosley baronetcy and as Baron Ravensdale, a peerage created for his great-great-grandfather George Curzon, 1st Marquess Curzon of Kedleston.

+In May 2026, it was announced that he was to be given one of 26 new life peerages, returning him to the House of Lords after the coming into force of the House of Lords (Hereditary Peers) Act 2026.

 Education and career

 Daniel Nicholas Mosley was born on 10 October 1982 in Nottingham to the Hon.
 Shaun Nicholas Mosley and Teresa Frances Mosley (née Clifford).
 He attended the University of Sheffield and graduated with a first-class honours degree in aerospace engineering.

 He joined Atkins as a systems engineer in 2006 before becoming a project manager in 2011 and a project director in 2015.